 Good nutrition shall be promoted in the District's meal programs and in other food and beverages that are sold to students during the school day.
-The Superintendent shall manage a food service program that complies with this policy and is in alignment with School Board policy 6:50, School Wellness.
+The Superintendent shall manage a food service program that complies with this policy and is in alignment with Board of Education policy 6:50, School Wellness.